plenoptic-org/plenoptic_presentations/2026-03-16_cosyne-workshop/slides.md

 ## A python library for synthesizing model-optimized visual stimuli
 ## Billy Broderick  <!-- .element: style="height:50%" -->

+#note: hi I'm Billy, from the Flatiron Institute's Center for Computational neuroscience

-#note: today I'm going to talk about plenoptic, a python library for synthesizing the model-optimized visual stimuli we're talking about it in this session.
+today I'm going to talk about plenoptic, a python library for synthesizing model-optimized visual stimuli, a complicated term that I'll explain shortly

 ---